A cranberry sauce so good, and so simple, you will want to make it post Thanksgiving too … at least I did!

 - 1/2 cup water

-- Peel and cut the apples in a small dice.
+Peel and cut the apples in small 1/4 inch cubes

-- Cook over medium high heat for about 15-20 minutes until the cranberries have burst, the apples are tender, and the desired consistency is reached.
+cook over medium high heat for about 15-20 minutes until the creanberries have burst and the apples are tender.

 Cranberry sauce can be used for more than just Thanksgiving dinner.
 Spoon it over yogurt, oatmeal, or add it into muffins.
 Enjoy!